Estimated Reading Time: 15 mins

 So why on earth did my mind take me down this memory lane?

-I felt sorry for myself all over again as I lay in bed crying.
+I felt sorry for myself all over again as I lay in bed crying and reflecting on such past events.
 I now felt hopeless – about everything.

 Image by Darina Belonogova on pexels

-I had my interview the next day and knew I had to try and pull it together but it was tough.
+I had my interview coming up and knew I had to try and pull it together.

-It was weird because I remember how horribly the previous night had ended but I’d woken up feeling – not so bad.
+It was weird.
+I remembered how horribly the previous night had ended but I’d woken up feeling – not so bad.

-I completed my gym session, came home, showered then got dressed and prayed for my day ahead of the pending interview.
+On completing the gym, I came home, showered then got dressed and prayed for my day ahead of the pending interview.

 That’s when I realised, my period had started.